-f.
+d.
 IISI share-based compensation plan ("IISI Plan") described as follows:

-IISI issued 1,335 and 1,665 options in August 2013 and January 2014, respectively.
+IISI issued 1,335 and 1,665 stock options in August 2013 and January 2014, respectively.
 Each option is eligible to subscribe for one thousand common stocks when exercisable.
-The options are granted to specific employees of IISI and its subsidiaires that meet the vesting conditions.
-The options of the IISI Plan are valid for seven years and the graded vesting schedule will vest two years after the grant date.
+The options are granted to specific employees of IISI and its subsidiaries that meet the vesting conditions.
+The options of the IISI Plan are valid for seven years and the graded vesting schedule will vest at certain percentages starting from two years after the grant date.
 The exercise price of the original options is \$14 per share.
-After the options are issued, if the common stocks of IISI change, the exercise price of the options should be adjusted according to the prescibed formula.
+After the options are issued, if the common stocks of IISI change, the exercise price of the options should be adjusted according to the prescribed formula.

-No compensation cost of stock options granted was recognized for the six months ended December 31, 2020.
+No compensation cost of stock options granted was recognized for the six months ended December 31, 2020 and the year ended December 31, 2021.

-Information about IISI's outstanding stock options for the year ended December 31, 2020 was as follows:
+Information about IISI's outstanding stock options for the years ended December 31, 2020 and 2021 was as follows:

-Year Ended December 31, 2020 Grant August Grant Januar Number of Options Weighted Average Exercise Price (NT\$) Number of Options Weighted Average Exercise Price (NT\$) Employee stock options Options outstanding at beginning of the year - \$ - - \$ Options outstanding upon the date of business combination 1,022.96 14.00 580.00 14.00 Options exercised (432.50) 14.00 (50.00) 14.00 Options forfeited (590.46) Options outstanding at end of the year - 530.00 14.00 Options exercisable at end of the year 530.00 14.00
+Year Ended December 31, 2020 Grant Grant August Number of Options Weighted Average Exercise Number of Price (NT\$) Options y 2014 Weighted Average Exercise Price (NT\$) Employee stock options Options outstanding at beginning of the year \$ - \$ - Options outstanding upon the date of business combination 1,022.96 14.00 580.00 14.00 Options exercised (432.50) 14.00 (50.00) 14.00 Options forfeited (590.46) Options outstanding at end of the year 530.00 14.00 Options exercisable at end of the year 530.00 14.00